hassio-addons/addon-unifi/README.md

 - The broadcast feature of the EDU type APs are currently not working with this add-on.
 Due to a limitation in Hass.io, is it currently impossible to open the required "range" of ports needed for this feature to work.
+- This add-on cannot support Ingress due to technical limitations of the UniFi software.

 ## Changelog & Releases